Logic Pro Tips

 You'll want to make sure that your input source is correct.
 So if you have a microphone coming into the first input slot on your audio interface, make sure to check Input 1.

 As you can see in the image above, each audio track has a few control buttons.
-The and the stand for Mute or Solo.
+The M and the S stand for Mute or Solo.
 The red R button you can see on the first two tracks is the Record Arm button.
 This means that each track is "armed" so audio will actively record onto the track.

-The button is for input monitoring.
+The I button is for input monitoring.
 This allows you to hear what you're recording on each track as it is being recorded in.

 There is also a volume slider and panning control for each track.